Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data

 Since in this study we restrict ourselves to experimental data collected at $\sqrt{s_\mathrm{NN}}$ = 200 GeV, corresponding to incoming beam rapidity $y_\mathrm{beam}$=5.36, we expect to have strong sensitivity to the latter two parameters, and limited sensitivity to $y_{2}$.\footnote{At the same time, the parametrization allows for posterior degeneracy between two parameters if the constraining region falls, as it does for our $\sqrt{s_\mathrm{NN}}$ = 200 GeV collisions, at an intermediate incoming rapidity between the two parameters.
 We take the step of imposing on top of this parametrization a monotonicity condition at the level of the Bayesian likelihood that forces $y_4$ $\leq$ $y_6$ (and $y_2$ $\leq$ $y_4$).
 This step also ensures that the $y_2$ posterior, due to the correlation with $y_4$, will not be uniform.} The event-by-event fluctuations on rapidity loss are introduced by a restricted Gaussian distribution with mean $\langle y_\mathrm{loss} \rangle$ and variance $\sigma_\mathrm{y_{loss}}$~\cite{Shen:2022oyg}.

 The wounded nucleons lose part of their energy and momentum during the collision.
 The remainder are treated as collision remnants.
 These remnants do not have partners to form a string, yet they also deposit energy and momentum into the fluid fields according to a scaled down rapidity loss relative to that of the collision strings.
 The proportionality constant is given by the parameter $\alpha_\mathrm{rem}$ such that $\langle y_\mathrm{loss}^\mathrm{rem} \rangle$ = $\alpha_\mathrm{rem} d\theta$ $\mathcal{P}(D |\theta) $ $\mathcal{P}(\theta ) $ the normalizing Bayes evidence.
 The posterior $\mathcal{P}(\theta|D)$ provides quantitative probabilistic constraints on the parameters.

-The energy and momentum from the string-forming hotspots and from the wounded nucleons form a source current, $J^\nu$, whose spatial distribution is smeared according to Gaussian profiles in the transverse plane and a flux-tube-like profile in the longitudinal direction with corresponding widths in the transverse and longitudinal directions ($\sigma_x$ and $\sigma_{\eta}$, respectively).
-An additional parameter, $\alpha_{shift}$, modulates the longitudinal dependence of the string transverse profiles~\cite{Shen:2022oyg}.

-Including energy-momentum source terms from both collision strings and remnants ensures strict energy-momentum conservation when mapping the initial state of the collision to the subsequent hydrodynamic phase, a central feature of this model~\cite{Shen:2017bsr, Shen:2020jwv, Shen:2022oyg}.
-All the energy and momentum present in the incoming beam are thus accounted for throughout the collision evolution.